top of page

 • Becoming more grateful

-Once you are genuinely respectful, responsible, and grateful, you will be happy automatically.
+You will automatically be happy once you are genuinely respectful, responsible, and grateful.
 It will just happen.

 Respect of Self

-If you truly respect yourself you will take care of yourself.
-You will eat better and get an appropriate amount of exercise and sleep.
-You will not let yourself develop destructive mental or physical habits.
-This doesn’t mean you will have perfect health.
-But you will love yourself more because you love who and what you serve.
+If you truly respect yourself, you will take care of yourself.
+You will eat better, get an appropriate amount of exercise and sleep, and not let yourself develop destructive mental or physical habits.
+This doesn’t mean you will have perfect health, but you will love yourself more because you love who and what you serve.

 "We cling to memories as if they define us.